soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/set-up-anti-phishing-policies.md

 ms.service: o365-administration
 localization_priority: Normal
 ms.assetid: 5a6f2d7f-d998-4f31-b4f5-f7cbf6f38578
-description: "Anti-phishing protection, with comprehensive protection as a part of Office 365 Advanced Threat Protection and basic protection in Office 365 Exchange Online Protection, can help protect your organization from malicious impersonation-based phishing attacks and other phishing attacks.
-If you're an Office 365 Enterprise global or security administrator, you can set up anti-phishing policies.
-Phishing attacks come in a variety of forms from commodity-based attacks to targeted spear phishing or whaling.
-With the growing complexity, it's difficult for even a trained eye to identify some of these sophisticated attacks.
-Fortunately, Office 365 Advanced Threat Protection can help.
-You can set up an anti-phishing policy to help ensure that your organization is protected against such attacks."
+description: "Anti-phishing protection, with comprehensive protection as a part of Office 365 Advanced Threat Protection and basic protection in Office 365 Exchange Online Protection, can help protect your organization from malicious impersonation-based phishing attacks and other phishing attacks."
 ---

 # Set up Office 365 ATP anti-phishing and anti-phishing policies